 Stormwater and wastewater

 Aggregate facilities must have a permit for stormwater and wastewater activities.
-The Nonmetallic Mining & Associated Activities General Permit (MNG490000) covers both stormwater and wastewater for the aggregate industry, and is required for process wastewater.
+The nonmetallic mining general permit covers both stormwater and wastewater for the aggregate industry, and is required for process wastewater.

-If you have stormwater but no process wastewater, you may still apply for MNG49, which will cover multiple locations under one permit, or you can choose to apply for Industrial Stormwater Permits for each site.
+If you have stormwater but no process wastewater, you may still apply for MNG49, which will cover multiple locations under one permit, or you can choose to apply for industrial stormwater general permit for each site.

-If you discharge wastewater to surface waters, you must obtain an individual NPDES/SDS permit.
+If you discharge wastewater (non-stormwater) to surface waters that is not authorized by the MNG49 permit, you must obtain an individual NPDES/SDS permit

 Water permit due dates

 Most aboveground storage tanks larger than 500 gallons or underground tanks larger than 110 gallons have to be registered with the MPCA.
-See the storage tanks pages for more information.
+See the storage tank pages for more information.

-- will disturb more than 40 acres of land, or
+- will disturb more than 40 acres of land.

 - has the potential – or is perceived to have the potential – for significant environmental effects.
 The potential for environmental impact is greater if your operation will be near a wetland, lake, river, residences, or previously undisturbed area such as woods or prairie.

-MPCA silica sand mining general information page.
-Frac sand operations must follow the same regulations as other aggregate operations, plus any local requirements.
+Frac or silica sand mining operations must follow the same regulations as other aggregate operations, plus any local requirements.